‘A silent platform, for cutting-edge research, to make our ocean’s voice heard’

 Photo-identification is a simple but effective tool to understand whale populations.
 By taking photographs of unique natural markings on a whale, and comparing photos between different areas and times, we can track the movements of individual whales around the entire North Atlantic.
 The photo to the right shows an orca calf photographed outside Stavanger, Norway in 2019.
 The rake marks (scarification) will stay with the orca throughout its lifetime, so when the same individual is photographed at a later time and place, it provides valuable information about distribution and the populations as a whole.

 An acoustic trap is quite simply a hydrophone (underwater microphone that is left subemerged for a given duration of time, later to be collected for the sound data to be anlysed.
-To the left, photo from Husavik, Iceland as we prepare for the deployment of two sound traps for the University of Iceland.
+To the right, photo from Husavik, Iceland as we prepare for the deployment of two sound traps for the University of Iceland.